yangliuy/NeuralResponseRanking/README.md

 and we will reply to your questions there.
 You can also suggest adding new models/features into our project on neural response ranking in information-seeking conversations.
 We also created a Google discussion group [MSDialog Discuss](https://groups.google.com/forum/#!forum/msdialog-discuss) to better support Q&A discussions of our users.
-You can post any questions/suggestions on MSDialog data and our proejct here.
+You can post any questions/suggestions on MSDialog data and our project here.
 The developers and other experienced users from our community will reply to your questions.

 ### Licence